CrowdStrike/ember-toucan-core/docs/components/field/index.md

 </Form::Field>
 ```

-### Changing The Order Of The Components
+### Ordering of Components

-You can change the order of elements, for example, swapping the Label and the hint block:
+Ordering of the elements can be changed by adjusting the children order.
+For example, if you'd prefer putting help text below the control:

 ```hbs
 <Form::Field as |field|>